open-telemetry/opentelemetry-cpp/docs/metrics-sdk-design.md

 **Cons of this implementation:**

 * Different constructors for the different metric instruments means a lot of duplicated code.
-We could use templates but that will cause issues when exporting due to the requirement to adhere to the OT protocol.
+We could use templates but we believe that may cause issues when exporting due to the requirement to adhere to the OT protocol.
+However, **this is still under consideration.**
 * Storing the metric instruments in the Meter class means that if we have multiple meters, metric instruments are stored in various objects.
 Using an instrument registry that maps meters to metric instruments resolves this.

 **The SDK implementation of the `Meter` class will act as the Accumulator mentioned in the SDK specification.**